Research

 Ensemble Learning

-Recently, we have begun developing new computationally efficient ensemble learning strategies called minipatch learning that also lead to improved accuracy and interpretability.
+Recently, we have begun developing new computationally efficient ensemble learning strategies called minipatch learning that also lead to improved statistical properties and interpretability.

 Key Publications: